j-a-s-d/ubernim/docs/commands.md

 	- values: any valid existing compound, interface or protocol
 	- example: `.applies SomeInterface`
 * **.implies** *(since 0.1.0)*
-	- specifies a class or record which structure and items will be copied inside the current class or record
+	- specifies a class or record which fields will be copied inside the current class or record
 	- values: any valid existing class or record (type must match)
 	- example: `.implies AnotherClass`
 * **.extends** *(since 0.1.0)*